nkhanhle23/reputational-risk-pipeline/docs/PIPELINE.md

 classification logic on two example articles (CrowdStrike, AstraZeneca).
 It does not feed the pipeline and is not required to reproduce results — kept for auditing the method.

-## Stage 3 — Emotion peaks, event study, cross-tabulation (Paper 2)
+## Stage 3 — Emotion peaks, event study, cross-tabulation

 | Notebook | Reads | Writes |
 |---|---|---|